sedihub/ml_explorations/telco_customer_churn/README.md

  - Having contract inversely correlated with staying.
 The reverse (not having contract therefore canceling) is correlated but not as strongly.
 This is of course expected:
 !["Total Charges" is a redundant feature](https://github.com/sedihub/ml_explorations/blob/main/telco_customer_churn/.images/contract_churn_scatter_plot.png?raw=true)
 !["Total Charges" is a redundant feature](https://github.com/sedihub/ml_explorations/blob/main/telco_customer_churn/.images/contract_churn_confusion_matrix.png?raw=true)

+## Upshot

+We attempted to develop classifiers in two separate ways: Using random forest and gradient boosting after an in-depth exploration of the dataset.
+We also ignored the findings of feature explorations, and attempted developing a classifier using a DNN.
+Once can draw the following conclusions from the presented analysis here:

+ - DNNs seem to be more prone to overfitting when dealing with classification problems with not much data.
+The reason that DNNs are more prone to overfitting is that they have a high capacity.
+ - DNNs have the important advantage of not being sensitive to feature engineering.
+They can learn the importance of various features provided that enough data is available.
+ - DNNs, not requiring much feature engineering, seem to offer an interesting route to fast solutions.